aragon/protocol-factory/README.md

 ### Deployment Checklist

-- [ ] I have cloned the official repository on my computer and I have checked out the corresponding branch
+- [ ] I have cloned the official repository on my computer and I have checked out the `main` branch
-- [ ] I have copied `.env.example` into `.env`
-- [ ] The `.env` file contains the correct parameters for the deployment
-  - [ ] I have created a brand new burner wallet with `cast wallet new` and copied the private key to `DEPLOYMENT_PRIVATE_KEY` within `.env`
-  - [ ] I have reviewed the target network and RPC URL
 - [ ] I am using the latest official docker engine, running a Debian Linux (stable) image
   - [ ] I have run `docker run --rm -it -v .:/deployment debian:bookworm-slim`
   - [ ] I have run `apt update && apt install -y make curl git vim neovim bc`